 “One of the greatest gifts you can give is your time.”

-Fencing at the Virginia Range Mustangs Sanctuary at Equine Legacy Ranch
+Fencing at the Virginia Range Mustangs Haven at Equine Legacy Ranch

-Fencing is a number one priority for the new sanctuary.
+Fencing is a number one priority for the new VR Mustangs Haven.
 We have regular work parties to install t-posts, braces, and gates, and to clear brush and mark future fence lines.

 We work on a beautiful parcel of land with stunning views, surprise sightings of wild critters, a peaceful quiet that is almost unimaginable, and a fun crew.

 If you’d like to spend a few hours helping out with these projects, we recommend you bring/wear the following: hat, sunscreen, jeans, sturdy shoes, work gloves, plenty of water, snacks or lunch, and the desire to have a rewarding time!

 We have several big projects coming up and will need to get those in front of all the eyes and ears we can!
 If you have some marketing background, we’d love to chat with you!

 We need volunteers willing to sit through Nevada Board of Agriculture meetings that occur quarterly.
 There is much talk of non-wild horse related things, but we need ears to stay alert to things that affect wild horses on the Virginia Range and throughout the state.